-Winter 2020/21 Winter 2017/18 Winter 2013/14 Weather: Milder than normal with a few short periods of below- normal temperatures Milder than normal except for a two-week span of significantly below-normal temperatures Colder than normal, highlighted by a polar vortex event with significant stretches of cold weather in New England and surrounding regions Average temp. departure from normal: +1.8°F degrees +0.5°F degrees -2.3°F degrees Winter peak load: 18,756 MW 20,631 MW 21,514 MW Total energy served: 32,188 GWh 33,186 GWh 35,509 GWh Other weather and fuel characteristics: Natural gas was available as needed, fuel oil usage was minimal, and fuel supplies remained steady The region was impacted by an extended stretch of cold weather from Dec.
-25-Jan.
+Winter 2021/22 Winter 2017/18 Winter 2013/14 Weather: Milder than normal with a few short periods of below-normal temperaturesMilder than norm week span of sign temperatures Colder than normal, highlighted by a polar vortex event with significant stretches of cold weather in New England and surrounding regions Average temp. departure from normal: +1.0°F degrees +0.5°F degrees -2.3°F degrees Winter peak load: 19,623 MW 20,631 MW 21,514 MW Total energy served: 30,591 GWh 33,186 GWh 35,509 GWh Other weather and fuel characteristics: During some periods fuel oil was more economic than natural gas for power generation The region was impacted by an extended stretch of cold weather from Dec.
+25- Jan.
 8; All major cities in New England experienced temps below normal for at least 13 consecutive days, of which 10 days averaged >10°F below normal The cold snap was marked by significant reductions in natural gas availability, and price inversion contributed to high oil usage; several oil-fired resources were postured to maintain fuel reserves The region experienced several cold weather stretches of four or more consecutive days, including a stretch of 10 consecutive days at or below freezing High demand on both the electric and natural gas systems